Research + Reform

 Bright, S., Roach, C., Barnaba, L., Walker, S., & Millsteed, M. (2021).
 Attrition of sexual offence incidents through the Victorian criminal justice system: 2021 update.
 Melbourne: Crime Statistics Agency.

 Brignell, G., & Donnelly, H. (2015).
 Sentencing in NSW: A cross-jurisdictional comparison of full-time imprisonment.
 Research Monograph 39.
 Sydney: Judicial Commission of NSW.

 Bureau of Crime Statistics and Research (2017).
 The progress of sexual offences through the NSW Criminal Justice System, 2017.
 Sydney: NSW Government.
-Available from https://www.bocsar.nsw.gov.au/Documents/2017-sexualattributiondiagrams.pdf
+Retrieved from: https://www.bocsar.nsw.gov.au/Documents/2017-sexualattributiondiagrams.pdf

 Christensen, L.S., Sharman, S.J., & Powell, M.B.
 (2016).
 Identifying the characteristics of child sexual abuse cases associated with the child or child’s parents withdrawing the complaint.
 Child Abuse & Neglect, 57, 53-60.

 Connolly, D.A., Coburn, P.I., & Chong, K. (2017).
 Twenty-six years prosecuting historic child sexual abuse cases: Has anything changed?
 Psychology, Public Policy & Law, 23(2), 166-177.

 Damiris, I.K., McKillop, N., Christensen, L.S., Rayment-McHugh, S., Burton, K., & Patterson, T. (2020).
 Gendered judicial discourse in the sentencing of sexual offenders: A new explanatory model.
 Current Issues in Criminal Justice, DOI: 10.1080/10345329.2020.1837716